wombleton/gitlaw-nz/acts/P/Parental Leave and Employment Protection Act 1987.md

-##### 6

-*   For the purposes of [clause 5][294], any 2 employers are to be treated as associated if one is a company of which the other (directly or indirectly) has control, or if both are companies of which a third person (directly or indirectly) has control; and the expression **associated employer** shall be construed accordingly.
+*   6 For the purposes of clause 5, any 2 employers are to be treated as associated if one is a company of which the other (directly or indirectly) has control, or if both are companies of which a third person (directly or indirectly) has control; and the expression associated employer shall be construed accordingly.

 ---